mkubasz/cv/README.md

 - Responsible for a platform for the Client (travel industry) in USA - RestApi Backend and Scraping system.
 - Responsible for the serverless platform using GPS technology for the Client (travel industry) in USA - AWS cloud
 - Responsible for the serverless platform to analyze and prepare documents for the Fintech company - AWS cloud. <br>
-**_Technologies used:_** TypeScript, JavaScript, Python (FastAPI, Scrapy), Pandas, AWS, GCP, Node, ClickHouse, ElastickSearch, Terraform, K8s.
+**_Technologies used:_** TypeScript, JavaScript, Python (FastAPI, Scrapy), Pandas, AWS, Airflow, Dbt, GCP, Node, ClickHouse, ElastickSearch, Terraform, K8s.
 <br><br>

 **Senior Software Engineer** @ [Nozbe](https://nozbe.com/) _(July 2019 - January 2020)_ <br>